-- 1. have a general understanding of the approved AMP; - 2. have a general understanding of this Annex; - 3. present the aircraft to the approved maintenance organisation agreed with the CAMO or CAO at the due time designated at the CAMO's or CAO's request; - 4. not modify the aircraft without first consulting the CAMO or CAO; - 5. inform the CAMO or CAO of all maintenance exceptionally carried out without the knowledge and control of the CAMO or CAO;

-- 6. report all defects found during operations to the CAMO or CAO through the logbook; - 7. inform the competent authority of the Member State of registry whenever the present contract is denounced by either party; - 8. inform the CAMO or CAO and competent authority of the Member State of registry whenever the aircraft is sold: - 9. carry out all occurrence reporting mandated by applicable regulations; - 10. inform on a regular basis the CAMO or CAO about the aircraft flying hours and any other utilisation data, as agreed with the CAMO or CAO; - 11. enter the CRS in the logbooks as mentioned in point (d) of point M.A.803 when performing pilot-owner maintenance without exceeding the limits of the maintenance tasks list as declared in the approved AMP as laid down in point (c) of point M.A.803; - 12. inform the CAMO or CAO not later than 30 days after completion of any pilot-owner maintenance task in accordance with point (a) of point M.A.305. - 6.
-When an owner or operator contracts a CAMO or CAO in accordance with point M.A.201, the obligations of each party in respect of mandatory and voluntary occurrence reporting in accordance with Regulation (EU) No 376/2014 of the European Parliament and of the Council shall be clearly specified.
+- 1. have a general understanding of the approved AMP; - 2. have a general understanding of this Annex; - 3. present the aircraft to the approved maintenance organisation agreed with the CAMO or CAO at the due time designated at the CAMO's or CAO's request; - 4. not modify the aircraft without first consulting the CAMO or CAO; - 5. inform the CAMO or CAO of all maintenance exceptionally carried out without the knowledge and control of the CAMO or CAO; - 6. report all defects found during operations to the CAMO or CAO through the logbook; - 7. inform the competent authority of the Member State of registry whenever the present contract is denounced by either party; - 8. inform the CAMO or CAO and competent authority of the Member State of registry whenever the aircraft is sold; - 9. carry out all occurrence reporting mandated by applicable regulations; - 10. inform on a regular basis the CAMO or CAO about the aircraft flying hours and any other utilisation data, as agreed with the CAMO or CAO; - 11. enter the CRS in the logbooks as mentioned in point (d) of point M.A.803 when performing pilot-owner maintenance without exceeding the limits of the maintenance tasks list as declared in the approved AMP as laid down in point (c) of point M.A.803; - 12. inform the CAMO or CAO not later than 30 days after completion of any pilot-owner maintenance task in accordance with point (a) of point M.A.305. - 13. ensure compliance with the approved maintenance programme and coordinate with the CAMO or CAO on any request to the relevant competent authority for any one-time extension to a maintenance programme interval; - 14. inform the CAMO or CAO of any non-compliance with operational requirements that may affect the continuing airworthiness of the aircraft;